Platinum Studios: Expansion and financial challenges

 In 2005, the company hired former Time Warner executive Brian Altounian as chief operating officer, while posting net losses of $2.1 million.

 From 2006 to 2008, Platinum expanded its operations — despite increasing financial losses.
-In 2006, it launched the Platinum Studios Comics imprint, initiated the Comic Book Challenge, and acquired DrunkDuck.com.
-The company lost $4.3 million in 2006 and $5.1 million in 2007.
+In 2006, it launched the Platinum Studios Comics imprint, initiated the Comic Book Challenge, and acquired the webcomics hosting platform Drunk Duck.
+Platinum Studios lost $4.3 million in 2006 and $5.1 million in 2007.
 Even when revenue increased in 2007, it still lost more than $5 million that year: operating expenses had risen sharply — from $1.6 million in 2005 to $6.6 million in 2007.
 At the end of 2007, the company had only about $4,000 in cash on hand.
 In February 2008, Platinum Studios became a publicly traded company, bringing its financial position and corporate governance under increased scrutiny.

 2008: A company on the brink

 By mid-2008, Platinum Studios had accumulated a $14 million deficit and was running a negative balance of more than $1 million in just the first half of the year.
 The company received a formal "going-concern" warning, meaning auditors believed there was serious doubt about the company’s ability to continue operating.
 Three high-level insiders — including COO Brian Altounian, the general counsel, and a director — had sold more than 21 million shares collectively.
 The stock price had collapsed to $0.04 per share, down from $0.12 only a month earlier.
 In addition, Platinum had reportedly been late on payments to creators, reflecting its cash scarcity.
 Analysts viewed these signs the company was moving closer to insolvency.

 Nevertheless, the company continued its strategy of acquiring large amounts of intellectual property and pursuing film and video-game — considered by analysts as high-risk and not a reliable revenue model.
 In June 2008, Platinum and John H. Williams' Vanguard Animation announced plans to launch a new comics imprint, Vanguard Comics (with Williams' company holding a 30% share in the venture).
 The imprint came about as a result of Williams serving on the jury for the Comic Book Challenge; Vanguard Comics, however, never released any publications.

 Also in June 2008, Platinum began talks to acquire WOWIO, a Los Angeles–based digital media platform that allowed users to share and consume e-comics and E-books, while offering monetization opportunities for creators and publishers.
 Issues related to WOWIO's non-payment of quarterly earnings delayed the sale.

 In June 2009, WOWIO was purchased outright by Brian Altounian, former Platinum COO and board member, leaving Platinum with no ownership stake.
 Third-quarter earnings were eventually paid under a revised formula more favorable to WOWIO.
 In June 2010, WOWIO acquired DrunkDuck.com from Platinum Studios.
 (WOWIO itself was effectively defunct by c.
-2015; DrunkDuck.com restructured itself and continues to operate.)
+2015; Drunk Duck restructured itself and continues to operate.)